osmannyildiz/SolVault/README.md

 # 🗄️ SolVault

+> 📌 Status Update, July 23: We are working on the frontend UI

 SolVault lets users create vaults and store lamports in them.
 Each vault has a unique address and a secret key.
 The key is required to withdraw the funds stored inside a vault.

 Thanks to its versatility, SolVault could come in handy in many different scenarios.
 Some examples: